flanksource/docs/mission-control/docs/config-db/concepts/transform.md

 Transformation can be performed after the configs have been scraped from the target.
 This can be useful when you want to

 - hide/remove sensitive data from the scraped configuration (e.g. passwords, tokens, etc.)
-- transform the scraped configuration using Javascript and [Go templates](https://pkg.go.dev/text/template).
+- transform the scraped configuration using CEL
 - remove certain fields from the scraped configuration

 | Field           | Description                                                                              | Scheme                                  | Required |